alireza787b/PixEagle/README.md

    ```bash
    python src/main.py
    ```
+If you prefer, you can still use the global Python environment instead of a virtual environment.

 7. Install Node.js and npm for the dashboard application (if not already installed):
    ```bash
    # Follow instructions at https://nodejs.org/en/download/